 Estate Planning Tips

-- Designate your beneficiaries.
-As tedious as filling out the forms can be, it is well worth the trouble.
+- As tedious as filling out the forms can be, it is well worth the trouble.
 Pensions, life insurance policies, retirement accounts and brokerage accounts can all be easily transferred if you designate your beneficiaries.
 Then keep these designations updated, especially if you subsequently have children or get divorced.

 Photo Credit: © iStock/TatyanaGl, © iStock/suesmith2